nix-community/dream2nix/docs/src/extending-dream2nix.md

 # Extending dream2nix with external translators, builders etc.

-`dream2nix` can be extended while you are `init`ializing it.
+`dream2nix` can be extended while you are `init`ializing it.This can be done in a few ways.
-This can be done in a few ways.
 For extending, you need to utilize the `config.extra` option of the dream2nix config.

 ## Declare `extra`s from a nix file